Canada convoy protest: Ontario–Michigan

-Windsor Police requested resources from other police organizations on February 9, 2022, after the number of participants climbed to around 100, with between 50 – 70 vehicles.
+Windsor Police requested resources from other police organizations on February 9, 2022, after the number of participants climbed to around 100, with between 50 and 70 vehicles.
 Windsor, Ontario, where the convoy blocked the Ambassador Bridge, intervened in an action by automobile manufacturers in Superior Court for an injunction.
 Mayor Drew Dilkens declared his intention to clear the bridge with the assistance of police reinforcements.
-An injunction was granted February 11 effective 7 p.m.
+An injunction was granted February 11 effective 7 pm.
 A deadline of midnight was set.
 Local police were to be employed to clear the bridge.

-At 9 a.m., police from several Ontario cities, including London, Ontario, were at the bridge in force together with buses and tow trucks, an armored personnel carrier, and a sniper.
+At 9 am, police from several Ontario cities, including London, Ontario, were at the bridge in force together with buses and tow trucks, an armored personnel carrier, and a sniper.
 The Windsor police announced via Twitter that enforcement had begun.
 Some protestors, after discussion with police, had peacefully departed with their vehicles.
 The police, from Windsor and 5 other jurisdictions, succeeded in clearing the area of tractor-trailers, but a large crowd gathered in the area; the crowd was peaceful, even festive, singing the national anthem, but the bridge remained closed.
 The police maintained a strong presence in the area, but did not attempt mass arrests.
 In the evening one arrest was made.

 The protesters were completely cleared by February 13 at approximately 8 a.m, although the border was not immediately opened.
-The bridge re-opened Sunday evening with 25 to 30 people arrested and 12 small vehicles seized.
+The bridge re-opened in the evening with 25 to 30 people arrested and 12 small vehicles seized.
 There was a substantial police presence and Jersey barriers were installed to keep the three-mile long access road to the bridge open.
-On February 16, police intercepted a convoy of six or seven trucks 250 km away from Windsor — heading towards the city after leaving Ottawa.
+On February 16, police intercepted a convoy of six or seven trucks 250 km away from Windsor – heading towards the city after leaving Ottawa.